Snagga86/ZENIT/Readme.md

   /* Robot state class defining the robot behavior within this state. */ export class StateOne extends StateWrap{
       /* Construct object of class and provide the required processors that are required for the respective following code.
-Processors are made to handle operations of speech, gesture, or chat inputs and maybe extended for further application.* constructor(ProcessorA, ProcessorB, ..., brainEvents){
+Processors are made to handle operations of speech, gesture, or chat inputs and maybe extended for further application.*/ constructor(ProcessorA, ProcessorB, ..., brainEvents){
           /* Call the super constructor and set the identification name for the state class and basic functionalities. */ super("stateOne", ProcessorA, ProcessorB, ..., brainEvents);